 Want to escape from the stresses and strains of everyday life?
-A unique Indian sculpture park in County Wicklow, Ireland, is a real hidden gem.
+The unique Victors Way Indian sculpture park in County Wicklow, Ireland, is a real hidden gem.

 The Unusual Indian Sculptures on Display